How Does Divorce Work?

 The Divorce Process Starts with a Divorce Petition

-You or your spouse can apply for a divorce but whoever applies for the divorce petition will pay the Court fee of £550.
+You or your spouse can apply for a divorce but whoever applies for the divorce petition will pay the Court fee.
 This could be a consideration when deciding who applies for divorce, or you could agree to split the Court fee between you.

 Either way, the person who makes the application to the Court for divorce is known as the Petitioner and the other person is known as the Respondent.